 When you’re looking for a payment processing service so you can make personal online transactions, you might just use the first thing you come across.
 But when it comes to your business, you want to back up your choice with some research.
 Different payment processing tools, like PayPal, Stripe, and BAMS, offer a wide array of benefits and supplemental features.
 The most important thing for your business, however, is PCI compliance.

 Continue reading “Don’t Have Dangerous Gaps in PCI Compliance”

 Marketing strategies rely on having information.
 You need to know as much about your prospective customers as possible so you can reach out to them effectively.
 A lot of that information comes from your website traffic.
 What your visitors do, how they interact with the site, and what items they buy form a large part of your understanding.
 But the information you can gather through Google Analytics and lead generation isn’t the end of your information-gathering abilities.
 Payment processing reports and analytics can tell you a lot about your customers and your store.
 Here are some tips:

 Brick and Mortar stores are taking a hit all because of e-commerce.
 Just look at Toys “R” Us and Babies “R” Us.
 These two were giants in their respective fields for over 60 years.
 Kmart which began in 1899 has liquidated and closed as well.

 If you sell products from a physical store, you might be missing out on an entire other sales channel: the internet.
 Today’s customers expect even physical stores to be able to offer certain e-commerce features from their sites, and if these aren’t available, the stores seem behind on the times.
-Here are a few essentials your store’s site should have:
+Here are a few essentials your store’s site should have to modernize: